 Moravian College Authors: Two copies of a non-text book authored by a faculty member while they are employed at Moravian College or are faculty emeriti are purchased - one for the circulating collection and a non-circulating copy.
-One non-circulating copy is purchased of a textbook.
+One non-circulating copy is purchased when the monograph is a textbook.